 Big Pharma will not be pleased

-A list of the diseases or conditions that have been helped by medical cannabis include the following;
+A list of the diseases or conditions that medical cannabis has helped include the following;

 • Cancer and Melanomas

 • Chronic traumatic encephalopathy, (CTE) or head trauma